mattermost/docs/source/deployment/sso-saml-adfs.md

 ![adfs_6_configure_certificate_default.PNG](../../source/images/adfs_6_configure_certificate_default.PNG)

-However, if you would like to set up encryption for your SAML connection, click the **Browse…** button and upload your Service Provider Private Key and Service Provider Public Certificate.
-You are welcome to generate the certificate by [downloading a built script here](broken link, to be added).
+However, if you would like to set up encryption for your SAML connection, click the **Browse…** button and upload your Service Provider Public Certificate.

 ![adfs_7_configure_certificate_encryption.PNG](../../source/images/adfs_7_configure_certificate_encryption.PNG)